deemount/gobpmnReview/README_en.md

 ## The idea

 Imagine you can represent functional processes in Go, as in my examples, and later forward them to a BPMN engine for execution.
-That's all there is to the idea.
+That's all to the idea.
 It can be that simple.
-Saves an additional modeler and many a Go developer remains entirely in their habitat.
+Saves an additional modeler and many Go developer remains entirely in their habitat.

 ## Fundamentals